 One thing is for certain if you don't stick to one approach or another chances are you'll end up driving your self insane trying to get every single macro and micro-nutrient correct especially if you are traveling.

-One thing is for certain all the best athletes do tend to favor a "clean" diet chocked full of:
+From speaking with hundreds of athletes over the years all of the best athletes do tend to favor a "clean" diet chocked full of:

 - Animal proteins - Beef, pork, chicken, fish, eggs

 - Healthy carbs - wholemeal breads, pasta's, brown rice, quinoa etc